Nemo64/Sen-selector-engine/README.md

 ## relation selectors
 These are selectors that contain multiple selectors.
 Selectors like: `li a` will select all anchors that are in list items.
 It is called a descendant relation.
 But there are more like: `ul > li` which is a child selector.
 It will get you all list items that direct children of an unordered list.
 The more rare used relations like `h1 + p` and `hr ~ p` are also supported, look in the specs for them.

+As a bonus css4's subject is supported as well BUT it is a subject to change, look [here](http://www.w3.org/TR/selectors4/#subject) for the specs.
+However here the short version:
+`select( "$ul > li:only-of-type" )` would select all unordered lists that have one list-item as direct child.

 ## attribute selectors
 Sometimes you want to select elements after an attribute for example if you look for inputs.
 Such a selector would look like this `input[type="text"]`.
 You should always try to add a tag name so that the emulation in IE 6 and 7 won't have to check the every single element in the document.